znah/deepdream_c/README.md

 Below is the short summary.

-This project was developed by me, Alexander Mordvintsev, to celebrate the 6th anniversary of the DeepDream creation.
-It all started with the art commission request by the [k21.kanon.art](https://k21.kanon.art/) project.
+This project was developed by me, Alexander Mordvintsev, to celebrate the 6th anniversary of DeepDream creation.
+It all started with an art commission request by the [k21.kanon.art](https://k21.kanon.art/) project.
 Originally we planned to recreate a few first DeepDream images by running the original code from 2015.
 However it happened to be surprisingly challenging to bring even just a few year old code to life given all the dependences.
 This resonated with my overall frustration with the excessive complexity, bloat and over-reliance on frameworks of modern software.
-I decided to see how difficult would it be to implement the whole thing from scratch, using the technologies that are available for at least 30 years old, but still in active use today.
+I decided to see how difficult would it be to implement the whole thing from scratch, using  technologies that are at least 30 years old, but still in active use today.

 ## Usage